olivierdalang/improvedpolygoncapturing/README.md

 ### Known ###
 - The relative angle calculation must be tested, i've had some bugs sometimes.
 - There's an error message when quitting QGIS
+- The tool action does not reactivate when plugin is realoaded through "plugin reloader"

 ### Done ###
 - When the angle is fixed, the length, when defined by the mouse, should be the projection on the line instead of the absolute distance of the mouse to the last point